vue-leaflet/Vue2Leaflet/docs/components/LPopup.md

 </template>

 <script>
-import {LMap, LTileLayer, LMarker, LPopup} from 'vue2-leaflet';
+import {LMap, LTileLayer, LMarker, LPopup, fixDefaultIcons} from 'vue2-leaflet';

+// fixDefaultIcons needs to be called only once in the whole app. fixDefaultIcons();

 export default {
   components: {